 Native speakers of a language cannot earn credit by exam in that language.
 For UW-Madison, native language is defined as the language of instruction at the student's secondary school.

 Students must take a separate exam (or set of assessments) for each course they are seeking credit for.

-The department offering the exam is responsible for determining a student’s eligibility for taking the exam.
-In general, once the student has been given permission to take the exam they will be considered eligible to receive credit regardless of circumstances that may indicate otherwise.
+The department offering credit by exam is responsible for confirming degree-seeking status and otherwise determining a student’s eligibility for taking the exam.
+In general, once a degree seeking student has been given permission to take the exam, they will be considered eligible to receive credit regardless of circumstances that may indicate otherwise.

 The College of Engineering limits the use of credit by exam to a total of six (6) credits or two (2) courses during an engineering undergraduate student’s career.

 Credit by Examination will be posted as ‘Other Credit’ and will reflect the course for which the student is earning credit.

 The Office of the Registrar will post credits earned through credit by exam to the student record within 10 days of receiving a completed credit by exam form from a department.